Phonograph: Optical readout

 A few specialist laser turntables read the groove optically using a laser pickup.
 Since there is no physical contact with the record, no wear is incurred.
-However, this "no wear" advantage is debatable, since vinyl records have been tested to withstand even 1200 plays with no significant audio degradation, provided that it is played with a high quality cartridge and that the surfaces are clean.
+However, this advantage is debatable, since vinyl records have been tested to withstand even 1200 plays with no significant audio degradation, provided that it is played with a high-quality cartridge and that the surfaces are clean.
+The disadvantage of the laser turntable is that the record must be extremely clean, lest the laser audibly "play" surface dust and debris that would normally be pushed aside by a mechanical stylus.

 An alternative approach is to take a high-resolution photograph or scan of each side of the record and interpret the image of the grooves using computer software.
 An amateur attempt using a flatbed scanner lacked satisfactory fidelity.
 A professional system employed by the Library of Congress produces excellent quality.
+The system has the potential to recover and reconstruct recordings from fragile shellac discs that have broken into pieces.